dstl/YAWNING-TITAN/docs/source/getting_started.rst

     yawning-titan gui

-See Yawning-Titan GUI <yt_gui> for a guide on how to use the GUI.
+See Yawning-Titan GUI :ref:`yt-gui` for a guide on how to use the GUI.

 Alternatively, you can work with Yawning-Titan from Jupyter Labs.